chrismdp/cardpirates/rules/index.md

 ## Variant: Solo play

-You get all 12 of the extra cards at the beginning of the game, but each time you sail or drift you must discard an extra card from your hand.
+You get all 12 of the dealt cards at the beginning of the game, but each time you sail or drift you must discard an extra card from your hand.
 The discarded card is put to one side, plays no further part in the game, and is not counted for scoring.

 The game is over as normal, or when you can no longer move or wish to move.
 You then count up your score to try and beat your record!